MicrosoftDocs/memdocs/windows-365/end-user-access-cloud-pc.md

 ![Card menu.](business/media/get-started-windows-365-business/cloud-pc-gear.png)

 - **Rename**: Changes the name of the Cloud PC shown to the user on the web site.
-This action won’t affect any name in Microsoft Endpoint Manager, Azure Active Directory, on the device, or in the Remote Desktop Apps.
+This action doesn't affect any name in Microsoft Endpoint Manager, Azure Active Directory, on the device, or in the Remote Desktop Apps.
 - **Reset**:
   - Reinstalls Windows (with the option to choose between Windows 11 and Windows 10).
   - Removes your personal files.